EgorOrachyov/Berserk/README.md

 ## Features

-* [Core features](https://github.com/EgorOrachyov/Berserk/blob/master/Documentation/BlankSheet.md) - A list of all core *engine* features.
+* [Core](https://github.com/EgorOrachyov/Berserk/blob/master/Engine/Source/Core/README.md) - A list of all core features.
+* [Render System](https://github.com/EgorOrachyov/Berserk/blob/master/Engine/Source/Render/README.md) - A list of all rendering system features.
 * [To be added](https://github.com/EgorOrachyov/Berserk/blob/master/Documentation/ToBeAdded.md) - A list of features to be implemented in both near and far future.

 ## Documentation